-Personal data covers obvious information, such as your name and contact details, but it also covers less obvious information, such as identification numbers, electronic location data, and other online identifiers.
+Personal data covers obvious information, such as your name, contact details, donation history, event attendance, but it also covers information, such as identification numbers, electronic location data, and other online identifiers.

 Without collecting data, our charitable activities would not be able to operate.
 At the same time, we ensure that any personal data we collect is protected and remains private.

 What type of personal data do you collect?

 To support our fundraising and UNHCR’s humanitarian work, there are several categories of personal data we may need to collect:

 - Identity data: such as your title, name, surname, date of birth

 - Contact data: such as your phone number, postal address, email address

 - Financial data: such as credit card details, bank account numbers, UK tax payer status